Best Gyeongju Tours to See Korea’s Ancient Capital in One Day

 10:10 a.m.
 Gyeongju Bus Terminal (if you are coming on an Express or Intercity Bus)

 10:30 a.m.
 Singyeongju KTX Station (if you are coming on KTX)

 If you are staying in Gyeongju, the tour also offers a hotel pick-up and drop-off at select locations.
-Ask Cheonma Tour for more locations and schedules.
+Ask Cheonma Tour (Korean only) for more locations and schedules.

 Note: Cheonma Tour is the official city tour company designated by the city of Gyeongju.
 Neither am I affiliated with Cheonma Tour nor received any compensation to write this post.

 Once everyone is boarded, the tour bus travels to the outside of the city center to the first stop: Royal Tomb of King Taejong Muyeol (무열왕릉).

 King Taejong Muyeol (Kim Chun-chu) was the 29th ruler of Silla and the first king from Jingol (second social class).
 He was born as a noble-class man, served the Queens Seondeok, and Jindeok as a shrewd diplomat, married to General Kim Yu-shin’s younger sister, and finally rose to the throne when only Seongol (royals born in the first social class) can be a King.
 He was instrumental in forging an alliance with the ancient Chinese Tang Dynasty and laid the foundation of the unification of Korea’s Three Kingdoms, which led to Silla’s glorious days.

 His tomb is an important historical site.
 The majority of the Silla tombs are left without much information about the owners.
 The Royal Tomb of King Taejong Muyeol is one of a few that confirm the person buried underneath with the tombstone.
 Its remnants are the tortoise-shaped pedestal and the capstone carved with dragons.
 The tortoise is moving forward, which symbolizes the progressive spirit of Silla.